buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcObjectDefinition.md

 > IFC4 CHANGE The inverse attribute datatype has been added.

 ### IsDecomposedBy
 References to the decomposition relationship being an aggregation.
-It determines that this object definition is whole within an unordered whole/part decomposition relationship.
+It determines that this object definition is the whole within an unordered whole/part decomposition relationship.
 An object definition can be aggregated by several other objects (occurrences or parts).

 { .change-ifc2x4}
 > IFC4 CHANGE The inverse attribute datatype has been changed from the supertype _IfcRelDecomposes_ to subtype _IfcRelAggregates_.